statamic/v2-docs/content/collections/kb/suggest-modes.md

 The `suggestions` method needs to return a multidimensional array.
 As you can see, each suggestion should have a `value` which will be saved, and the `text` that will be displayed.
 You can create this array however you want.
 Here we've just hardcoded it, but you could perform third party API calls, retrieve content, whatever!

+You can create optgroups by adding a third `optgroup` string to each item in the array.

 ## I don't want it to look like the Suggest field

 Well, that's a different story.
 It'll be up to you implement the JS/Vue component.